jaloo410/AirBnb/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Open the Jupyter Notebook (`Airbnb.ipynb`) using Jupyter Notebook or JupyterLab.
+2. Open the Jupyter Notebook (`Airbnb.ipynb`) using Jupyter Notebook or JupyterLab.
-4. Run the notebook cells in sequential order to execute the code and generate the analysis results.
+3. Run the notebook cells in sequential order to execute the code and generate the analysis results.

 ## Results